 - First comprehensive handbook dedicated entirely to the field of recommender systems

-- Contains detailed algorithms and provides a Java source for all algorithms
+- Contains detailed algorithms

 - Contributed to by leading experts in the field